TheExcitedTech/ES-DE-Custom-Collections-Systems/README.md

 - Sonic Hacks | ROM Folder Name: sonichacks
 - Pokemon Hacks | ROM Folder Name: pokehacks

+I also included alt images for some of the artwork.

 The media is for the themes:
 Note: Not every theme will have every custom system